-Let’s say you have a pair of triangles with two congruent sides but a different angle between those sides.
+What is the Hinge Theorem?
+Let's say you have a pair of triangles with two congruent sides but a different angle between those sides.
 Think of it as a hinge, with fixed sides, that can be opened to different angles:

-The hinge theorem states that in the triangle where the included angle is larger, the side opposite this angle will be larger.
+The Hinge Theorem states that in the triangle where the included angle is larger, the side opposite this angle will be larger.

 It is also sometimes called the "Alligator Theorem" because you can think of the sides as the (fixed length) jaws of an alligator- the wider it opens its mouth, the bigger the prey it can fit.

 Two triangles, △ABC and △DEF, have two pairs of congruent sides: |AB|=|DE|; |BC|=|EF|. θ2=∠DEF>∠ABC=θ1.
 Show that |DF|>|AC|